Will baby fit? CPD

 A cesarean before 4 cm should not be done for "lack of labor progress"

-Other reasons may make a cesarean necessary before 4 cm, and hopefully the decision to cut is not motivated by business management or, for that matter, fear management.
+Other reasons may make a cesarean necessary before 4 cm, and hopefully the decision to cut is not motivated by business management or, for that matter, fear management --Yours or theirs.

 "To confirm the diagnosis of lack of progress, ACOG recommends that women be in the active phase of labor and show no change in cervical dilatation or descent of the fetal presenting part for at least 2 hours."